felipecrs/hass-expose-camera-stream-source/README.md

 This integration can be used to import cameras from Home Assistant to [go2rtc](https://github.com/alexxit/go2rtc) and [Frigate](https://github.com/blakeblackshear/frigate), **including cameras which does not expose a RTSP feed by default, like some Tuya and Nest cameras**.

-### When go2rtc is running within Frigate
+### When go2rtc is running within the Frigate add-on

-This is the case for Frigate 0.12 and above.

 <details>
   <summary>Click here to show</summary>